What's Included in the Price

 Below-ground waterproofing must be performed by a licensed waterproofer.
 In NSW, verify licences through NSW Fair Trading.
 A contractor licence is required for work over $5,000 including GST.
 You can check licence numbers on the NSW Fair Trading licence search.

-- Written diagnosis of the moisture source before proposing treatment
+- Conduct a written diagnosis of the moisture source (moisture meter readings, salt analysis) before proposing any treatment

-- Specification of the treatment system (products, methodology, expected outcome)
+- Specify the treatment system by name (products, methodology, expected outcome)

 How We Calculate